Don Bradman, legend of Australian cricket

 Bradman was regarded as an eminently fair and honourable player, not only by Australians, but also by many from other cricketing nations.
 However, his batting ability was so amazing that the English cricket team (led by Douglas Jardine) which toured Australia during 1932-1933 came up with the nasty and most unsportsmanlike tactic of “bodyline bowling”, whereby a ball was bowled in such a manner as to cause a batsman to hit it in an awkward way or else risk bodily injury (these Test matches came to be known as the “Bodyline” series).
 Bodyline bowling was a tactic widely frowned upon, and during the infamous “Bodyline” series Australian cricket crowds were angry at the English tactics.
 With regards to one Test match, an Australian player was reported to have said “there are two teams out there and only one of them is playing cricket”.

-Don Bradman continued to play a role in the sport, by taking on an administration role; he was later knighted for his services.
+Don Bradman continued to play a role in the Australian cricketing scene, by taking on an administration role.
+He was later knighted for his services.

 When “the Don” died on the 25th of February 2001, he was hailed as the greatest cricket player that the world had ever seen.